Not Your Grandma's Family Planning

 Use Effectiveness-Likelihood of pregnancy in 1 year of typical use of method.

 If you don't want to read this long and detailed blog, just skip around to the methods that interest you or refer to this quick-reference guide made by Mercy Hospital St. Louis.
-There are lots of links in this article, so click the blue words to learn more!
+There are lots of links in this article, so click the bold underlined words to learn more!

 The Calendar/Rhythm Method- a.k.a.
 Your Grandma's Method